CobayaSampler/cobaya/docs/post.rst

 .. warning::

    The domain of the new pdf (after post-processing) must be well-sampled over the domain of the old one.
 This may not happen when the new one has a larger domain (specially after removing likelihoods or removing/relaxing priors).
 In that case, it may be a good idea to redo the full sampling on the new model, instead of post-processing the old one.

+   To prevent this scenario, if you expect to reweigh your resulting sample, you may want to produce one with a higher-than-1 temperature (see :ref:`mcmc_tempered`).

 The requested operations are detailed in a ``post`` block, which may contain one ``add`` and one ``remove`` sub-block.
 Under ``add``, *using standard input syntax*, specify what you want to add during preprocessing, and under ``remove`` what you would like to remove (no options necessary for removed stuff: just a mention).
 To force an update of a prior/likelihood/derived-parameter, include it both under ``remove`` and ``add``, with the new options, if needed inside ``add``.